 H10 Andalucia Plaza

 The H10 Andalucia Plaza is located in Puerto Banus, 800 metres from the beach and just 5 kms from Marbella in the heart of the Costa del Sol.
 Facilities are outstanding including two swimming pools and a casino.
 Nearby there are four of the best 18-hole golf courses in Europe.

 The Hotel Pyr Marbella is located in Puerto Banus, one of the most prestigious marinas of the world.
-It is a short walk from excellent beaches and is also close to the famous Casino of Marbella and a very short distance from a designer shopping centre.
+It is a short walk from excellent beaches and is also close to the famous Casino of Marbella.

 Marbella Tourist Attractions